FlavScents AInsights Entry: Geranium Oil (CAS: 8000-46-2)

 5a.
 Key Constituents (Typical)

-Geranium oil contains several key constituents, including citronellol, geraniol, linalool, and isomenthone.
-These compounds contribute to its characteristic aroma and functional properties.
-The composition of geranium oil can vary based on factors such as geographic origin and processing methods, which should be considered during formulation.
+Geranium oil is composed of several key constituents, including citronellol, geraniol, linalool, and isomenthone.
+These compounds contribute to its characteristic aroma and flavor profile.
+The composition of geranium oil can vary based on factors such as geographical origin, harvest time, and processing methods, leading to variations in the relative concentrations of these constituents.

 Citation hooks: FlavScents; peer-reviewed literature; authoritative industry references